3-Credit, Graduate Level Course

 - Case Study: Bombadil

-- Assignment 1: Research a Data Strategy Example
+- Assignment 1: Identify and Research an Existing Example of a Data Strategy Employed within the Music Industry

 Lesson 2: The Trouble with Percentages Is . . .
 (Introduction to Statistics)